Watershed moment in NYC: New law allows noncitizens to vote | Politics

 Watershed moment in NYC: New law allows noncitizens to vote

+He added that his earlier concerns were put at ease after what he called productive dialogue with colleagues.Former Mayor Bill de Blasio had similar concerns but did not move to veto the measure before vacating City Hall at the end of the year.Opponents say the council lacks the authority on its own to grant voting rights to noncitizens and should have first sought action by state lawmakers.Some states, including Alabama, Arizona, Colorado and Florida, have adopted rules that would preempt any attempts to pass laws like the one in New York City.

-More than 800,000 noncitizens and so-called "Dreamers" in New York City will have access to the ballot box — and could vote in municipal elections as early as next year — after Mayor Eric Adams allowed legislation approved by the City Council a month ago to automatically become law on Sunday.
+More than 800,000 noncitizens and “Dreamers” in New York City will have access to the ballot box — and could vote in municipal elections as early as next year — after Mayor Eric Adams allowed legislation to automatically become law Sunday.

-Opponents have vowed to challenge the new law.
-Unless a judge halts its implementation, New York City is now the most populous city in the United States to grant voting rights to noncitizens.
+Opponents have vowed to challenge the new law, which the City Council approved a month ago.
+Unless a judge halts its implementation, New York City is the first major U.S. city to grant widespread municipal voting rights to noncitizens.

 The Board of Elections must now begin drawing an implementation plan by July, including voter registration rules and provisions that would create separate ballots for municipal races to prevent noncitizens from casting ballots in federal and state contests.

-It's a watershed moment for a city where legally documented, voting-age noncitizens comprise nearly one in nine of the city's 7 million voting-age inhabitants.
+It's a watershed moment for the nation's most populous city, where legally documented, voting-age noncitizens comprise nearly one in nine of the city's 7 million voting-age inhabitants.
 The movement to win voting rights for noncitizens prevailed after numerous setbacks.

-The measure would allow noncitizens who have been lawful permanent residents of the city for at least 30 days, as well as those authorized to work in the US, including so-called "Dreamers," to help select the city's mayor, city council members, borough presidents, comptroller and public advocate.
+The measure would allow noncitizens who have been lawful permanent residents of the city for at least 30 days, as well as those authorized to work in the U.S., including ''Dreamers,” to help select the city's mayor, city council members, borough presidents, comptroller and public advocate.

-"Dreamers" are young immigrants brought to the US illegally as children who benefit from the DREAM Act or DACA — Deferred Action for Childhood Arrivals — which allows them to remain in the country if they meet certain criteria.
+“Dreamers” are young immigrants brought to the U.S. illegally as children who would benefit from the never-passed DREAM Act or the Deferred Action for Childhood Arrivals program, which allows them to remain in the country if they meet certain criteria.

-The first elections in which noncitizens would be allowed to vote won't be until 2023.
+The first elections in which noncitizens would be allowed to vote are in 2023.

 Adams recently cast uncertainty over the legislation when he raised concern about the monthlong residency standard, but later said those concerns did not mean he would veto the bill.